 It was about time Maschine fans got to use their favorite audio workstation on the move, or fully untethered.
 While Akai had some problems converting its standalone MPCs to a “Windows” environment, Maschine + is hopefully ready to go out of the box.
 Note that the hardware does not contain a battery, a touch display, or an integrated loudspeaker.

 Otherwise, things look promising.
 The housing is made of aluminum and contains the familiar trigger pads and controls.
 It weighs 2.5kg, so there’s a fair bit of heft to this thing.
 On the connectivity side, you will find pretty much everything you expect from a modern music making machine.
 Machine+ will ship with an 8 GB library containing many Maschine expansions, as well as FM8, Massive, Monark, Prism, Reactor Factory Selection, Kontakt Factory Selection, Retro Machines, Space and Phasis.
 Also coming to the Machine software are clips for easier arrangements of songs with audio tracks.

 So what do you think about the news?
 While Native Instruments certainly took their time with this product, I don’t think it’s late to the market.
 There are plenty of Machine users who will be interested in it, and the hype within producer circles (it’s new and shiny!) will help turn Maschine+ into the competition Akai, and perhaps Roland, need.

 Price and availability

-Machine+ is up for pre-order, priced a reasonably sane EUR 1259 or GBP 1179.
+Machine+ is up for pre-order at Thomann (affiliate link), priced a reasonably sane EUR 1259 or GBP 1179.
 Considering the older Maschine Studio used to cost EUR 999 and it was just a controller, I think NI is giving producers good value and a competitive offering.